 Ideal for backpackers and overseas travelers as an alternative to chemical or pump purification.
 Super convenient.
 No wait time and no funny aftertaste.
 BPA-free.

 A filtered water bottle is an excellent tool for improving the taste of tap water or filtering out harmful bacteria in spring water while traveling.
-In addition to offering convenience, filtered water bottles can help the environment by reducing the consumption of plastic water bottles.
+In addition to offering convenience, filtered water bottles can help the environment by reducing the consumption of single-use plastic water bottles.

 There are two main types of filtered water bottles: those that improve the flavor of already drinkable water (like tap water) and those that make water found in nature or in foreign countries safe to drink.
 The latter typically costs more, and the filters for this type of bottle may not last as long.
 Filtered water bottles designed for filtering tap water can remove the unpleasant taste of chlorine found in most tap water in the U.S.